-As of the date of this prospectus, the market price of our Common Stock is below \$10.00 per share, which was the price per share of Common Stock sold in the IPO of our predecessor, CLAQ, and the per share price of the PIPE Shares sold to certain Selling Securityholders in connection with our PIPE Investment upon consummation of our Business Combination.
+As of the date of this prospectus, the market price of our Common Stock is below \$10.00 per share, which was the price per share of Common Stock sold in our IPO and the per share price of the PIPE Shares sold to certain Selling Securityholders in connection with our PIPE Investment upon consummation of our Business Combination.
 In particular, the Founder Shares were purchased at an effective price of \$0.006 per share.
 Accordingly, holders of the Founder Shares could sell their securities at a per share price that is less than \$10.00 and still realize a significant return from the sale of those securities that could not be realized by our other stockholders.
-On February 1, the closing price of our Common Stock as reported on the Nasdaq Capital Market was \$3.38 per share.
-Based on this closing price, the aggregate sales price of the Founder Shares would be approximately \$18,759,375.
+On March 6, the closing price of our Common Stock as reported on the Nasdaq Capital Market was \$3.32 per share.
+Based on this closing price, the aggregate sales price of the Founder Shares would be approximately \$14,317,500.

-The market price of our Common Stock is likely to be highly volatile, and you may lose some or all of your investment.
+The market price of our Common Stock is volatile, and you may lose some or all of your investment.

-Following the Business Combination, the market price of our Common Stock is likely to be highly volatile and may be subject to wide fluctuations in response to a variety of factors, including the following:
+The market price of our Common Stock has been and is likely to continue to be volatile and may be subject to wide fluctuations in response to a variety of factors, including the following:

-- the impact of COVID-19 pandemic on our business; - the inability to obtain or maintain the listing of our shares of Common Stock on Nasdaq;
+- · results of operations that vary from the expectations of securities analysts and investors; - results of operations that vary from those of our competitors; - changes in expectations as to the Company's future financial performance, including financial estimates and investment recommendations by securities analysts and investors; - the impact of COVID-19 pandemic on our business; - the inability to obtain or maintain the listing of our shares of Common Stock on Nasdaq; - the inability to recognize the anticipated benefits of the Business Combination, which may be affected by, among other things, competition, our ability to grow and manage growth profitably, and retain our key employees; - · declines in the market prices of stocks generally; - strategic actions by us or our competitors, including lack of action; - announcements by us or our competitors of significant contracts, product development, acquisitions, joint ventures, other strategic relationships or capital commitments; - the gain or loss of key personnel; - changes in general economic or market conditions or trends in Nauticus' industry or markets, including as a result of a general economic slowdown or a recession, increasing interest rates and changes in monetary policy or inflationary pressures;

-- the inability to recognize the anticipated benefits of the Business Combination, which may be affected by, among other things, competition, our ability to grow and manage growth profitably, and retain our key employees; - · changes in applicable laws or regulations; - · risks relating to the uncertainty of our projected financial information; and - risks related to the organic and inorganic growth of our business and the timing of expected business milestones.
+- changes in business or regulatory conditions, include new laws or regulations or new interpretations of existing laws or regulations applicable to us; - litigation involving Nauticus, our industry, or both, or investigations by regulators into the ours or our competitors' operations; - risks relating to the uncertainty of our projected financial information; and - risks related to the organic and inorganic growth of our business and the timing of expected business milestones.

 In addition, the stock markets have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many companies.
 These fluctuations have often been unrelated or disproportionate to the operating performance of those companies.
 Broad market and industry factors, as well as general economic, political, regulatory and market conditions, may negatively affect the market price of our Common Stock, regardless of our actual operating performance.
+In addition, price volatility may be greater if the public float and trading volume of our common stock is low.